2017 ATHENA Award Nominations

 Ms. Richardson began her career at a Boston venture capital firm in 1989.
 By 1996 she was a VP focusing on international high tech investments and one of a handful of women in the male-dominated industry.
 In 1998 Ms. Richardson moved to Palo Alto and was the CEO of Napster and CEO of Infravio before deciding to spend time with her family and began volunteering at the Downtown Food Closet in Palo Alto.
 In 2005 she became the first employee of the Palo Alto Downtown Business and Professional Association’s new initiative, Downtown Streets Team.
 The program started with 4 homeless team members and today has 220 active team members in the bay area and has housed 467 people and found jobs for 363 men and women.

 The program has also been named as one of the Top 50 Innovations in American Government by the Ash Institute of the Kennedy School of Government at Harvard University.
 Ms. Richardson was named one of Silicon Valley’s Women of Influence in 2013 and has received many awards and honors for her work.

-2015 Athena Young Professional Award Recipient - Stephanie Martinson
+2015 Athena Emerging Professional Award Recipient - Stephanie Martinson

 Stephanie Martinson, Founder of Racing Hearts, is the recipient of the ATHENA Young Professional Leadership Award.
 This is the second year the Palo Alto Chamber of Commerce has conferred this award and it is very proud to honor Ms. Martinson as its second recipient.